wagtail/wagtail/docs/reference/hooks.md

 -   `name` - an internal name used to identify the menu item; defaults to the slugified form of the label.
 -   `icon_name` - icon to display against the menu item; no defaults, optional, but should be set for top-level menu items so they can be identified when collapsed.
--   `classnames` - additional classnames applied to the link
+-   `classnames` - additional classnames applied to the link.
--   `order` - an integer which determines the item's position in the menu
+-   `order` - an integer which determines the item's position in the menu.

 For menu items that are only available to superusers, the subclass `wagtail.admin.menu.AdminOnlyMenuItem` can be used in place of `MenuItem`.

-`MenuItem` can be further subclassed to customise its initialisation or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (`wagtail/admin/menu.py`) for details.
+`MenuItem` can be further subclassed to customise its initialisation, or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (`wagtail/admin/menu.py`) for details.

 ```python
 from django.urls import reverse